cenpa/freqfit/README.md

       b: global_b # shared parameter names indicate the same parameter across different datasets

   ds2:
-    combine: True # whether to attempt to combine this dataset with others (see further details below)
+    try_to_combine: True # whether to attempt to combine this dataset with others (see further details below)
-    combined_group: empty_ds # name of the group to attempt to join
+    combined_dataset: empty_ds # name of the group to attempt to join
     costfunction: ExtendedUnbinnedNLL
     data: [] # this dataset has no data
     model: legendfreqfit.models.mymodel